zachary-britt/capstone/README.md

 To further generalize I also downloaded a year of reddit comments and partitioned them into left wing, right wing, and non-political subreddits.
 The comments were filtered for length and and high score to ensure that they both fit the ethos of their subreddit and are long enough that they make sense out of context.

+The political comments are then filtered to include at least one recognized political keyword/name, while the non-political subreddits recieve the opposite of this filter.
+See [src/scrapers/database_cleaning](https://github.com/zachary-britt/text2slant/blob/master/src/scrapers/database_cleaning.py "cleaning")

-All of this data was saved to a mongo database for convenient storage.
+All of this data is saved to a mongo database for convenient storage.

 ### Pre-processing